Natural Water Slide

 On a hot summer day in the Sierra, what could be better than a cool water slide?
 Answer: a natural water slide.
 Fortunately, Giant Sequoia National Monument is nice enough to offer one.
 However, you wouldn’t know it from the park literature.
 Nature’s slip-n-slide goes unmentioned in handouts and websites.
 For that reason, many visitors miss out on this unadvertised attraction.

-How to use a natural water slide: Starts from a standing position at the top of the chute.
-Take a few steps the and sit down on the slick moss-covered rock.
+Start from a standing position at the top of the chute.
+Take a few steps to get going and then sit down on the slick moss-covered rock.
 Your momentum and the force of the water will push you down the slide.
-Lie back like a pencil, or paddle with your hands to accelerate.
+Lie back like a pencil or paddle with your hands to accelerate.
 As a variation, you can also go down “superman style.”
 Have fun and be safe.

 You may also view a regional map of surrounding Sierra Nevada trails and campgrounds.